-Why You Need An Email Marketing Strategy For HVAC Company
+Why You Need An Email Marketing Strategy For Your HVAC Company

 I know what you are thinking right now because I hear it all the time.
-I don’t need an email marketing strategy for HVAC; I work directly with manufacturers and their service/warranty plans.
+I don’t need an HVAC email marketing strategy for my company; I work directly with manufacturers and their service/warranty plans.

 Or, you might be thinking of saying to yourself word of mouth has been working just fine in past years.

 I agree with you.
-Those are both important ways of generating income for your HVAC business.
+Those are both important ways of generating income for your heating and air business.

 But what if I suggested to you that there was another key ingredient that you could add to your business that has the potential to generate more sales and revenue than you could imagine.

-Email marketing has been around a long time, and still, today is a powerful way to communicate directly to your customers.
+Email marketing campaigns have been around a long time, and still, today is a powerful way to communicate directly to your customers.

 Tried and true people still love checking their emails daily for product updates and services like yours.

 It builds brand awareness for your customers and bonds a relationship with them.
-Consumers are 80% more likely to do business with a company they have an emotional connection.
+Consumers are 80% more likely to do business with an HVAC company; they have an emotional connection.

 Email Marketing Is Not Dead!

-Before we start with how to start an email marketing strategy, I want to be precise.
+Before we start with how to create an HVAC email marketing strategy, I want to be precise.

 Now is your opportunity to start marketing directly to your customers without spending much money.